openclimatefix/website/README.md

 ## 💫 Deploy

-This page is auto-deployed on GitHub Pages.
+This page is auto-deployed on Vercel.

 ## ✨ Contributors